 Static Vs. Dynamic Loading in Operating System (OS)

-Static vs Dynamic Loading in OS
+Static vs Dynamic Loading

+On this page we will discuss about Static Vs Dynamic Loading in operating system .
 The operating system loads a library of function during processing different programs.
 Files are brought into the memory which are needed as the processing of the programs takes place.
 Generally, the loading process is divided into two categories, static and dynamic loading.

 - The process can vary depending on the loading method where the loading can take place at once, or at random time.
 In the case of static loading, the load process doesn’t change over time, on the other hand, in the case of dynamic loading, it changes with time.